 The objective of the Economic Growth and Opportunity impact area is to bolster a vital, diverse and growing economy that advances individual and community prosperity.
 Our priority strategies include:

-Goal: Support initiatives and projects with the potential to significantly improve Nebraska’s economic competitiveness, strengthen regional economies, and revitalize distressed communities.
+Goal: Support efforts to improve Nebraska’s economic competitiveness, strengthen regional economies, and revitalize distressed communities.

 We have a particular focus on efforts that drive economic activity and improve employment in the Omaha-Council Bluffs urban core, in low-income neighborhoods in the Omaha Metro, and in key regions of economic activity across Nebraska.